 The secret to a perfectly laid wall is to lay the tiles as flat and as evenly as possible.
 To do this successfully you need the firmest, flattest and driest possible surface to work on.
 Some surfaces are ideally suited for tiling, others require a certain amount of preparation first, and a few are totally unsuitable.

 Storage

-Please store all Original Style tiles and any fixing materials such as grouts and adhesives in a cool and dry storage area.
+Please store all tiles and any fixing materials such as grouts and adhesives in a cool and dry storage area.
 All tiles must be dry before installation.
-Original Style cannot guarantee that any products will be delivered completely dry.